Back to About

 2

-We conducted comprehensive trademark searches in both Class 9 and Class 25 at the USPTO.
+We searched both Class 9 and Class 25 at the USPTO.
 The eyewear space is crowded, so we specifically searched for marks that could block registration or create confusion arguments during examination.

 3